ikasanEIP/IkasanStudio/README.md

 * Demos
 * Jira ?
 * Public Forum for self-help (stack overflow sub-site)
+## Running Ikasan Studio
+### Running the project locally
+The simplest way to startup Ikasan Studio is to checkout this project locally and execute the 'Run Plugin' Gradle run configuration.
+This is only recommended for developers working on the plugin.
+### Installing the plugin
+Once the first release candidate has been approved by the core Ikasan team, the plugin for Ikasan Studio will be available in the standard plugin marketplace.
+In the meantime however, it is possible to generater the plugin 'zip' distribution and load it manually into Intellij.

+To generate the 'zip' distribution, invoke the 'intellij/buildPlugin' Gradle target to create IkasanStudio-1.0.0.zip file.

+Once created, this zip distribution can be loaded into any intellij via the Settings/Plugins /Cog Wheel/Install plugin from Disk.
+## Known issues
+### Does not build
+To get  project to build, the flows must be valid i.e. they must have at least a consumer and a producer.
+### Dependencies not satisfied
+When you first create a project, you may find red highlights and basic Spring dependencies are not satisfied.
+Use the (standard) Maven update for the project, it will re-pull the dependencies (the root casue is a threading issue inside Intellij, this will be fixed eventually)
+### Deleted components are not always removed
+Please work around this for now, it wwill be fixed shortly.

 ## Template ToDo list
 - [x] Create a new [IntelliJ Platform Plugin Template][template] project.